-If a person is arrested in San Marcos, that person is able to be released from jail on what is called, “bail.”
-Bail is assigned to a person on the expectation that the arrested person later is required to appear in court.
+If a person is arrested in San Marcos, that person is able to be released from jail on “bail.”
+Bail is assigned to a person on the expectation that the arrested person later is required to appear in court, similar to a refundable deposit on a rental.
 Following a court appearance, the bail money is returned.
-This article covers the bail process, how bail bonds work, and the next steps after bail.
+If the person is unable to afford bail, they may receive assistance from “bail bonds.”
+This article covers the bail process, how bail bonds work, and the next steps after bail has been posted.

 So what is bail exactly?

-Essentially, bail is set of funds paid to have a person released from jail.
+Essentially, bail is a set of funds paid to have a person released from jail, prior to their court appearance.
 Generally, bail is paid with a bond, cash, or even property.
-Once bail has been posted, the person who has been arrested is released until the day he or she is expected to appear back in court.
+Once bail has been posted, the person who has been arrested is released.
+They are free until the day they are expected to appear back in court.

 What are bail bonds and how do they work?

 When people do not have the needed amount of cash required to post bail, bail bond agencies in San Marcos can help.
-Bail bonds are documents that say that a particular bail bond agency will pay the bail amount if the person arrested does not show up in court.
+Bail bonds are documents that say that a particular bail bond agency will pay the amount if the accused does not show up in court.

 How is bail set?

-Bexar County and the surrounding counties have a bail schedule that suggests the bail amounts for a variety of crimes.
-It goes without saying, the severity of the crime has much to do with how a bail is set.
+Local courts set estimated bails for individual crimes, varying county by county.
+It goes without saying, the severity of the crime has much to do with how bail is set.

-Bail schedules are useful for recommend bail amounts, but a judge will make the final decision on the bail amount.
+Bail schedules are useful for recommending bail amounts, but a judge will make the final decision on the bail amount.
 Here are three major factors judges will consider when setting bail:

 - Previous court appearances – that is to say, a person’s history of appearing in court.
-If a person has failed to appear in earlier court appearances, this is a sure way to have a bail amount increased.
+If a person has failed to appear in earlier court appearances, this is a sure way to have a bail amount increased or denied.

-With this in mind, a judge can have the bail amount set higher if he or she feels that the increased amount will make the arrested person more motivated to show up in court.
+With this in mind, a judge can have the bail amount set higher if they feel that the increased amount will make the arrested person more motivated to show up in court.